-Whether you are classical music lover or a rock-n-roll conosseir, you’ve likely experienced the visceral and emotional effects of listening to and engaging with music.
+Whether you are a classical music lover or a rock-n-roll connoisseur, you’ve likely experienced the visceral and emotional effects of listening to and engaging with music.
 For children with autism, music can be a great tool for inspiring new emotional connections and engaging with the world around them.
 Research has shown that when children with autism interact with music on a fairly regular basis, they tend to show improvements in their behavior and communication.

 An increasingly popular therapy method, music therapy, has shown to improve motor skills and cognitive development in children with autism.
 Music therapy and autism research has shown a link between using musical processing as a therapeutic intervention and the effects on children with autism.
 It is clear that music may be a great tool to use with your child with autism.

 If you are looking for other at-home activities that you can do with your child with ASD, be sure to read our article, “At-Home Activities for Kids with Autism.”

 Many individuals with autism have difficulties with speech development.
 If your child is facing these challenges, music can actually serve as a tool to help promote an early speech by helping children access new neurological pathways to compensate for communication deficits.
 Try singing with your child, or teaching him/her new nursery rhymes.
 Encouraging singing can nurture development in your child’s that can lead to improved speech and communication skills.

 Music At Its Core

 It is important to reflect upon what music is at its core.
 Music is made up of structured melodic and rhythmic patterns, and as a listener or creator of music, your mind processes all the information that makes up the music that you are hearing or creating.
 When a child with ASD learns how to create music or interpret music, he/she is actually organizing that auditory information, which activates new pathways in the brain.
 Over time, those same pathways can be strengthened, leading to improved memorization skills, task sequences, and academics.